-At 75, the multi-faceted musician looks back 50 years- while forging ahead At 75, the multi-faceted musician looks back 50 years — while forging ahead
+At 75, the multi-faceted musician looks back 50 years- while forging ahead

 With its iconic cover — original copies had a peel-able yellow banana that, once the skin had been removed, revealed a bright pink fruit — designed by famed Pop Artist Andy Warhol, The Velvet Underground & Nico was as striking visually as it was audibly.
 Warhol is also credited with “producing” the album, though that term is used loosely.
 Nearer the point, Warhol was a sounding board, even a cultural agent provocateur for the band, it was under his tutelage the musicians found a home base at the original Factory and became a part of his Exploding Plastic Inevitable; engineer Tom Wilson was responsible for committing the music to tape.